-2. METHODS
+147 2.
+METHODS

-2.1 Study area
+148 2.1 Study area

-Our study area covers the tropics and the subtropics, including the more temperate regions of South America (33° N to 54° S, 161° E to 117° W).
-Land use change occurs nowhere more rapidly than in the tropics (Poorter et al., 2016) so its study has global importance.
-Moreover, the tropics suffer from the largest data and capacity gaps (Romijn et al., 2012; 2015) and their need to access AFOLU data and understand their differences is more crucial.
-We selected the period 2000-2005 for being the common temporal range for all the datasets.
-This period is not for the recent past but that does not affect the comparative nature of this research.
-Our study area focuses at the country level and includes eighty countries, following Harris et al., (2012).
+Our study area covers the tropics and the subtropics, including the more temperate regions of 149 South America (33° N to 54° S, 161° E to 117° W).
+Land use change occurs nowhere more 150 rapidly than in this region (Poorter et al., 2016), so its study has global importance.
+We 151 selected the period 2000-2005 for being the common temporal range for all the datasets.
+This 152 period is not for the recent past but that does not affect the comparative nature of this 153 research.
+Our study area focuses at the country level and includes eighty countries, following 154 Harris et al., (2012).
 We ran the comparisons on gross emissions.
-While gross and net emissions are equally important, they offer different information (Richter and Houghton, 2011; Houghton et al., 2012).
-Net land use emissions consider the emissions by the sources and the removals by the sinks (i.e. forest growth, forest regrowth after disturbances, organic matter stored in soils) in a final emission balance where the removals are discounted from the emissions.
-Gross assessments can consider both the emissions produced by the sources (gross emissions) and the removals absorbed by the sinks (gross removals), but they are not balanced out.
-Gross emissions are useful to navigate mitigation implementation since they offer direct information on the sources and sinks that need to be acted upon through policies and measures to enhance and promote mitigation (see further information on net and gross alternatives in Roman-Cuesta et al., 2016).
+Mitigation action can be 155 directed to reducing emissions by the sources, or to increasing the absorptions by the sinks, or 156 to both.
+While gross and net emissions are equally important, they offer different information 157 (Richter and Houghton, 2011; Houghton et al., 2012).
+Net land use emissions consider the 158 emissions by the sources and the removals by the sinks in a final emission balance where the 159 removals are discounted from the emissions, closer to what the atmosphere receives.
+Land use 160 sinks refer to any process that stores GHGs (e.g. forest growth, forest regrowth after 161 disturbances, organic matter stored in soils, etc) (Richter and Houghton, 2011).
+Gross 162 assessments can consider both the emissions produced by the sources (gross emissions) and 163 the removals absorbed by the sinks (gross removals), but they are not offered in a final 164 165 balance where the sinks are discounted from the sources.
+They are offered as separate fluxes, 166 instead.
+They are useful to navigate mitigation implementation since they offer direct 167 information on the sources and sinks that need to be acted upon through policies and measures to enhance and promote mitigation.
+However, lack of ground data makes the 168 assessment of the sinks much more difficult than the assessment of the sources (Houghton et 169 170 al., 2012; Grace et al., 2014; Brienen et al., 2015) with a particular gap on disturbed standing forests (Poorter et al., 2016).
+For these reasons, we here focus on gross emissions by the 171